soumyadip1995/BabyGPT/README.md

 - Understand Attention mechanisms.
 Scaled Dot product attention.
 Also keep updating the document.
 - Encoder - Decoder architecture needs to be explored.
-- Work on the encoder side of the architecture.( Multi head self attention and a  feedforward layer.
+- Work on the encoder side of the architecture.( Multi head self attention and a  feedforward layer.)
+- Then move onto the decoder side of things.

 You can run the above for now. ```text.txt ``` is based on Eminem's Rap God.